5g-mobility/5g-mobility/README.md

 Among the most varied objectives to improve the detection of different situations on the roads, the application must provide a dashboard with information about:

 ### Traffic cameras and Radars from PASMO project
 1. Number of vehicles to circulate (as well their velocity) at the moment and monthly/yearly
 2. Traffic
 3. Presence of animals, people or strange objects on the road

-4. See the number of cyclists, runners or people walking on bike lanes.
+4. See the number of cyclists, runners or people walking on bike lanes
 5. Detect inflow of the zone - with cameras estimating how many people are in Praia da Barra and Costa Nova.
-It also serves to tell if there are still parking spaces.
+It also serves to tell if there are still parking spaces
 6. Presence of stopped vehicles on the road

 	**Nice to Have**
 	1. Presence of vehicles on the side
 	2. The velocity on the radar can tell whether the road and the weather are in good conditions for the current velocity.
 If people go too fast the conditions are good.

 	**Future Work**
 	1. Detect models of cars and check ambiental footprint taking in account max velocity allowed and model consumption.

 ### Car 2 Infrastructure / Infrastructure 2 Car

-1. **Detect adverse conditions**
+1. Detect adverse conditions
 	1. Rain sensors
 	2. Light sensors detect that the headlights turned on
 	3. Detect if the fog headlights turned on
 2. Calculate the carbon footprint by detecting the model of the car and how much it consumes
 3. Warn cars if another one is coming their way with excessive speed.
 This can be important in terms of vehicles with priority

 	**Nice to Have**